As of June 2023, injectable, oral, intramammary, and topical forms of animal antibiotics require a prescription (Rx) from a licensed veterinarian.

 The new guidance does not require producers to purchase antibiotics through their veterinarian.
 Producers can use online pharmacies as long as they have a prescription.

-The guidance does not affect antiparasitic drugs.
+The guidance does not affect vaccines or antiparasitic drugs.

 - FDA GFI #263: Frequently Asked Questions for Farmers and Ranchers